 - Summarize paragraph #1 and reiterate what you bring to the position

 - Thank the person for their consideration and tell them that you look forward to hearing from them soon

 Now that you’ve understood the basics of our Cover Letter Outline, what follows is an example of a cover letter.

 Recruiters have to go through a pile of applications.
 Give them something to smile about and instantly make yours memorable.
 This is what this particular Cover Letter Outline was all about, making your letter look different.

 Write a winning application by incorporating some creativity.
 No doubt, these are risky elements and can go either way.
 You should review it with a friend or a contact already in the organization before sending it.

-If your risk pays off, your application can be boosted to the top of the pile and will be most likely to stay on the recruiter’s mind for the rest of the day.
+If your risk pays off, your application can be boosted to the top of the pile and will most likely stay on the recruiter’s mind for the rest of the day.

 Most cover letters will be filled with cliché sentences and are essentially copies of each other.
-Some recruiters and HR managers often skim through and don’t read too much into it.
+Some recruiters and HR managers often skim through it and don’t read too much.
 If you have a strong opening and follow the other vital tips given in this Cover Letter Outline, which help capture the reader’s attention, you’ve got a good chance of scoring the job.

-A good cover letter, which is different and fills all the requirements of the job description, will instantly make a recruiter’s day.
+A good cover letter, which is different and fills all the job description requirements, will instantly make a recruiter’s day.

 Christian has over ten years of experience in marketing agencies.
 Currently, he has been dedicating his time to a tech startup and also writing for major publications.
 He loves podcasts and reading to keep up with the latest trends in marketing.